Germany again rejects Russian explanation for gas supply cut

 “We don’t see technical reasons,” Economy Ministry spokeswoman Beate Baron told reporters in Berlin.
 “Our information is that this turbine is a replacement turbine that was earmarked for use in September but, again, we are doing everything to take away possible pretexts for the Russian side.”

 Nord Stream 1 shut down altogether for annual maintenance on July 11.
-German officials are concerned that Russia may not resume gas deliveries at all after the scheduled end of that work on Thursday, and could cite an alleged technical reason not to do so.
+German officials are concerned that Russia may not resume gas deliveries at all after the scheduled end of that work Thursday and could cite an alleged technical reason not to do so.

+Gazprom saying they’re not responsible for gas shortfalls “does fit the market expectations/fears that there would be some kind of argument to not restart the Nord Stream 1 pipeline after the 10-day maintenance,” said Hans van Cleef, senior energy economist at ABN Amro.
+It remains to be seen “whether this is the argument or whether this is only a ‘warning.’”

-Baron wouldn’t say where the turbine is at present, citing security reasons, but said no European Union permit is needed for its transport because it doesn’t fall under EU sanctions.
+As for the turbine, Baron would not say where it was, citing security reasons.
+He said no European Union permit is needed for its transport because it doesn’t fall under EU sanctions.

-“We consider this as unjustified and have formally rejected the force majeure claim,” Uniper said in an emailed response to a query.
-It wasn’t immediately clear what the move would mean for future gas deliveries.
+“We consider this as unjustified and have formally rejected the force majeure claim,” Uniper said in an email.

 On July 8, Uniper — Germany’s biggest importer of Russian gas — asked the German government for a bailout to cope with surging gas prices.